AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 22. To setup the new node, click on **Web Admin Portal**.
-Similar to step 20, click **Advanced** and **Continue to node63001.local (unsafe)** to see the logon box.This only must be donethe first time.
+Similar to step 20, click **Advanced** and **Continue to node63001.local (unsafe)** to see the logon box.This only must be done the first time.
 Enter the username and password configured during the imaging process above.
 Click **Log in**
 ![Step 22](img/step-22.png)